 - Israelite period

 The city was burnt in the 11th century, then rebuilt by Philistines, lasting until the 10th century.

 After Solomon’s death, Egypt’s Shishak invaded Israel in 924 BC (1 Kings 14: 25: “in the fifth year of King Rehoboam, Shishak king of Egypt attacked Jerusalem”).
-According to the Pharaoh’s hieroglyphic inscriptions, Sharuhen was captured and destroyed.
+The Biblical Shishak is identified as Shoshenq I – the founder of the 22nd dynasty of Egypt (reigned 943-922).
+According to the Pharaoh’s hieroglyphic inscriptions in Karnak, Sharuhen was captured and destroyed.
 The city appears on line IX of the Karnak portal as ‘Srhn’.